DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: Conclusion

 \section{Conclusion}

-In this paper, we have addressed the complex problem of joint beamforming and power splitting in a SWIPT-enabled HetNet by proposing a novel hierarchical MARL framework, DWM-RO.
+{ In this paper, we have addressed the complex problem of joint beamforming and power splitting in a SWIPT-enabled HetNet by proposing a novel hierarchical MARL framework, DWM-RO.
 Our framework integrates decentralized world models for proactive planning with an uncertainty-aware offloading gate and a lightweight latent refinement mechanism for efficient, adaptive coordination.
 Extensive experiments have demonstrated that DWM-RO significantly outperforms strong model-free baselines in terms of sample efficiency, spectral efficiency, and, most critically, constraint satisfaction.
 Furthermore, our framework exhibits superior scalability, maintaining robust performance in dense networks where conventional methods fail.

-This validates our proposed paradigm of combining decentralized prediction with adaptive edge coordination as a powerful and scalable solution for resource allocation in future complex wireless networks.
+We acknowledge several limitations that point to promising directions for future work.
+First, the current single-FBS topology does not capture inter-cell interference in multi-cell networks.
+Extending DWM-RO to multi-FBS scenarios requires addressing hierarchical coordination across edge servers, where independently trained world models may produce latent representations that are not directly comparable, making cross-FBS latent aggregation a non-trivial open problem.
+Second, our framework assumes accurate local CSI.
+Incorporating robustness to CSI estimation errors through techniques such as domain randomization~\cite{liu2023wisr} or uncertainty-aware training~\cite{wang2025uncertainty} deserves further investigation.
+Third, although the per-agent computational cost is modest (0.85M parameters, 3.4~MB), deploying RSSM-based world models on resource-constrained FUE hardware remains a practical challenge that motivates future work on model compression techniques such as knowledge distillation~\cite{gou2021knowledge} and weight quantization. }